splunk/splunk-connect-for-snmp/docs/configuration/configuring-groups.md

 # Configuring groups

 It is common to configure whole groups of devices instead of just single ones.
 SC4SNMP allows both types of configuration.
 Group consists of many hosts.
-Each of them is configured `values.yaml` file in the `scheduler` section.
+Each of them is configured in `values.yaml` file in the `scheduler` section.
 After configuring a group, it's name can be used in the `address` field in the inventory record.